• Sign In

 While all interpretations remain provisional and non-definitive, the visual consistency across dozens of features points toward a coherent architectural grammar—suggesting durable, scalable, modular construction methods that may have relied on ceramic technology rather than cut stone.
 In many cases, reddish, tan, and bluish-gray tonal patterns seen across the site further hint at the possibility of high-fired terracotta material, potentially explaining both the resilience and the visibility of these structures in satellite imagery.

 In a region devoid of stone, such an innovation would have been both environmentally practical and logistically sound.
-High-fired, interlocking/no-mortar bricks could offer a compelling explanation for how their architecture withstood centuries of rainforest erosion—remaining durable enough to be visible today in satellite imagery.
+High-fired, interlocking/no-mortar bricks could offer a compelling explanation for how their architecture could withstand centuries of rainforest erosion—remaining durable enough to be visible today in satellite imagery.

 Supporting this hypothesis, material science studies (such as Rodrigues et al. 2020, included in the dataset) confirm that pre-Columbian Amazonians were capable of producing high-temperature ceramics using naturally occurring, metal-rich clays.
 These findings reinforce the plausibility of durable, large-scale fired clay architecture emerging independently in rainforest environments.